kbastronomics/Sol-ex/README.md

 # Sol-EX Spectrograph
-Will contains the STL files to print Sol'EX
+Contains the STL files to print Sol'EX
+- solex_stl.zip: all the stil file in one zip file for 3D printing